Shop for Wines from Italy's Piedmont region

 Piedmont (or Piemonte in Italian) is one of the most popular Italian wine regions and is located in the northwest corner of Italy in the foothills of the Alps.

 The red Nebbiolo grape is king in the hilly region called Langhe.
 The famed wines of Barolo and Barbaresco are made totally from Nebbiolo.
 The grape creates a sneaky combination of finesse and power; aromatic, delicate aromas of rose petals, yet with distinctly muscular palate-staining tannins.
 Other red wines produced in the region are usually made from the Barbera and Dolcetto grape.

 Currently some of the most popular wines of Italy with many consumers are sweet ones named after the area called Asti.
 "Asti Spumante" is made by the charmat method of production in which the wines undergo secondary fermentation in tank and then are bottled under pressure.
 They wines typically use a Champagne-style cork enclosure.
 Moscato d'Asti also is produced in this region and is made in a frizzante or slightly-sparkling style.

-Dry white wines are found in the region are typically made from Arneis or Cortese.
-Wines made of Cortese are typically labeled Gavi after the area in Piedmont in which they are made.
+The dry white wines of Piedmont are typically made from Arneis or Cortese.
+Some wines made with Cortese are often labeled "Gavi" after the area in Piedmont in which they are made.